muhammad-arif/terraTrain/README.md

     ```
     t start all
     ```
-# config.tfvars Configurtion file reference
+# config Configurtion file reference
 ## AWS Instance related configurations
 ### region=""
 choose your region.
 This is where you should write the region name.